-Sundays, growing up, were always “family days,” spent with grandparents, aunties, uncles, cousins, and I’m sure this will ring true for a lot of others with an Italian background.
-As I’m getting a little older, though, that’s changing; I’m understanding that I’m needing a little more time alone, and time to look after me.
+Growing up, Sundays were always “family days.”
+They were spent with grandparents, aunties, uncles, cousins.
+I’m sure this will ring true for a lot of others with an Italian background.
+As I’m getting older, that’s changing; I’m needing a little more time alone, time to look after me.
 The one thing that won’t ever change, though, that still makes me as happy and comfortable and safe as it did when I was a child, is seeing my grandparents.
-This post and recipe is a bit of a shout out to Dad’s parents, who are two of the most incredible people I know.
-Well into their eighties, they are so self-sufficient it almost defies belief and logic.
+My paternal grandparents are two of the most incredible people I know.
+Well into their eighties, they are so self-sufficient it almost defies belief.
 That my beautiful little Nonna is still growing all of her own produce (literally everything from carrots to strawberries, zucchini to tomatoes, figs to grapes grow in their ENORMOUS garden – see below for a little bit of it), spending hours on her hands and knees digging up the sweetest carrots and that Nonno is still climbing up small step ladders to pluck me a small bowl of the figs I’ve loved since I was a tiny little person is both crazy, and at the same time, I can’t imagine it any other way.

 But don’t think it’s limited to fresh produce; Nonno does his own alcohol, too.
 A genuine purveyor of quality home brew.
 Wine and spirits, thank you very much.
 And every time we visit, we get sent home with half a car full of fresh fruit and veggies, as well as a little bit of whatever’s just been bottled; last visit was Amaretto, a sweet, almond-based liqueur.
 I really like Nonno’s Amaretto, particularly for use in baking.
 It’s insanely strong (really, I shudder to think of the alcohol percentage…), so you don’t have the problem of it all being baked out when you add some of the home brewed stuff to your cakes, which means it’s still got that distinct flavour and kick that I remember so vividly (and fondly) from all the cakes and biscuits that I used to eat when I was younger.